-The 4,000 sq ft lounge space is dominated by soaring windows on two sides giving passengers dramatic runway views.
-But the lounge feels relatively small in size when compared to the lounges at Heathrow or the main British Airways Galleries Club lounges.
-It does, however, have a better view and occupies a premium position with views across the airport looking down at the planes from two sides.
+The 4,000 sq ft lounge space is dominated by soaring windows on two sides, giving passengers dramatic runway views.
+But the lounge feels relatively small in size compared to the lounges at Heathrow or the main British Airways Galleries Club lounges.
+However, it has a better view and occupies a premium position with views across the airport, looking down at the planes from two sides.
 The view is better than the view from either of the British Airways Business Class Galleries Club lounges.
 Although the Galleries Club lounges are higher up in the terminal, they are set back in the middle of the terminal and away from the front windows of the terminal, so they have less of a view of the tarmac and planes.

-The complimentary non-alcoholic drinks at the Aspire lounge in Heathrow Terminal on my last visit included a variety of juices, cokes and Fanta, water and tea, coffee, and hot chocolate from one of many machines dotted around.
-There was also a choice of free alcoholic drinks including Prosecco, spirits including Baileys, Martini, Tia Maria, Gin, Bacardi, Port, and Whisky.
+The complimentary non-alcoholic drinks at the Aspire lounge in Heathrow Terminal on my last visit included various juices, cokes and Fanta, water and tea, coffee, and hot chocolate from one of many machines dotted around.
+There was also a choice of free alcoholic drinks, including Prosecco, spirits including Baileys, Martini, Tia Maria, Gin, Bacardi, Port, and Whisky.
 There were plenty of beers and wines available.

-I would specifically choose to travel from Terminal 5 at Heathrow over and above the other Terminals or other airports like Gatwick because the Terminal is awesome and this is a decent lounge to access with my Priority Pass.
+I would specifically choose to travel from Terminal 5 at Heathrow over and above the other Terminals or other airports like Gatwick because the Terminal is awesome.
+This is a decent lounge to access with my Priority Pass.
 You can’t compare this lounge to British Airways Galleries Club lounges.
 The British Airways Business lounges are excellent with much more space and food.

 This Aspire lounge is smaller with less appealing food and less variety of food than the British Airways lounge, but it is pleasant even though it can be VERY busy.
 The other criticism I have is that you have to leave the lounge to access the bathroom facilities.